Keren Leibovitch

 Keren Or Leibovitch (קרן לייבוביץ) (also Keren Or Leybovitch; born July 25, 1973) is an Israeli Paralympic swimmer.

 Leibovitch is a three-time world champion, a five-time European champion, a holder of three world records (for the 100-meter and 200-meter backstroke and the 100-meter freestyle), and a seven-time Paralympic medal winner.

 Early life and injury

 Leibovitch, who is Jewish, was born in Hod HaSharon in Israel.
 She first swam at the age of two.
 She studied philosophy at Tel Aviv University.

-Her back was badly injured and she was disabled at the age of 18, in 1992, from an accident during her service in the Israeli Defense Forces, while training to be an officer.
+Her back was badly injured and she was disabled at the age of 18, in 1992, from an accident during her service in the Israel Defense Forces, while training to be an officer.
 Leibovitch is paralyzed from the waist down.
 After two major operations, she still had permanent back and leg injuries.
 She began swimming as part of her rehabilitation.